-- This award is available to all ranks of social science faculty across the university.
+- This fellowship is available to faculty of all ranks across the university who conduct social science research.

-- In order to participate fully in the Scholars Program and to encourage concerted effort on grant preparation, selected faculty must secure one course release for the academic year of their participation.
+- In order to participate fully in the Scholars Program and to encourage concerted effort on grant preparation, selected faculty must secure one course release for the academic year.
 Upon application, each candidate must have a letter from their home department or college/school confirming that a release is available.
-Each unit may decide how the course release will be funded.
+ISSR will contribute $3500 toward the cost of the course release and each unit may decide how the remainder of the course release will be funded.

 - Applicants should plan to be the PI on the grant they are proposing; please list the name of any anticipated co-investigagor(s).